This is chapter 3 from the book by Benita A. Esposito, MA:

 Before reading The Highly Sensitive Person by Dr. Elaine Aron, I didn’t understand why I had so much difficulty in romance or why I got so exhausted or why I had so much physical distress.
 Although I’d done plenty of personal growth work for 20 years and I thought I knew myself well, I discovered that I had more to learn.

 I’m a highly sensitive person and an introvert.
-Twenty percent of the population is highly sensitive, and seventeen percent of highly sensitive people are introverts, according to Dr. Aron’s research.
+Twenty percent of the population is highly sensitive, and seventy percent of highly sensitive people are introverts according to Dr. Aron’s research.
 (The Highly Sensitive Person, 1997).
 She says high sensitivity helps us survive as a species.
 We make a significant contribution to society.

 Are you a highly sensitive introvert?